raspberry pi quake3 installation

 Presentation

-Quake 3 Arena is a first-person shooter that was one of the first to introduce bots in play, controlled by artificial intelligence.
+Quake 3 Arena is a first-person shooter that was one of the first to introduce bots controlled by artificial intelligence.
+This technology made the games much more interesting.
+The game takes place in a sci-fi universe with arenas for up to 16 players per map, where each player chooses a character.

 History

-Quake 3 is a mythical 2000s game, released in 1999 on PC, Dreamcast, and PS2.
-Most importantly, it had delighted video game critics and satisfied many players, who continued playing it for years
+Most importantly, it had delighted video game critics and satisfied many gamers, who continued to play it for years.

-Later it was possible to play Quake 3 on Xbox 360, Nintendo DS, PSP and even iPhone
+Later, it was possible to play Quake 3 on Xbox 360, Nintendo DS, PSP, and even iPhone.

 On Raspberry Pi